Food safety

 Cold-holding ready to eat food

-How to measure the temperature of food and cold holding units?
+How to measure the temperature of food and cold holding units (in 8 steps)

 Temperature measurement is a very important part of cold-holding foods.
 It will help food handlers ensure that foods are being held at the correct and safe temperature that will prevent bacterial growth.
 In measuring the temperature of cold holding operations, the accuracy and preciseness of the measurement are critical food safety practices.